qualuo/qualuo.github.io/README.md

 ### Up at: https://qualuo.github.io

-Multi layered one-pager about me.

-Anyone can make a trendy website with no technical skills with the help of visual drag and drop builders; this is instead a uniquely made, fundamental one with personal touch.
+Anyone can make a trendy website without technical skills with the help of visual drag and drop builders; this is a uniquely made, fundamental one with personal touch.

 ### Features
 - [x] Unique